-The Company's provision for income taxes was \$1.5 million and \$2.2 million for the three months ended June 30, 2022 and 2021, respectively, and \$2.2 million and \$2.1 million for the six months ended June 30, 2022 and 2021, respectively.
-The Company's provisions for income taxes for the three and six months ended June 30, 2022 and 2021 were primarily due to a valuation allowance on U.S. and U.K. deferred tax assets, and foreign and state income taxes.
+The Company's provision for (benefit from) income taxes was \$0.7 and \$(0.1) million for the three months ended March 31, 2022 and 2021, respectively.
+The Company's provision for income taxes for the three months ended March 31, 2022 was primarily due to a valuation allowance on U.S. and U.K. deferred tax assets, and foreign and state income taxes.
+The Company's benefit from income taxes for the three months ended March 31, 2021 was primarily due to a benefit for stock-based compensation windfalls, partially offset by a valuation allowance on U.S. deferred tax assets and foreign and state income taxes.

-During the three months ended June 30, 2022, the amount of gross unrecognized tax benefits increased by an immaterial amount, and this amount would not impact the effective tax rate due to the valuation allowance against certain deferred tax assets.
+As of March 31, 2022, gross unrecognized tax benefits were \$13.8 million, which would not affect the Company's effective tax rate if recognized.
 The Company does not expect its gross unrecognized tax benefits to change significantly within the next 12 months, although it is reasonably possible that certain unrecognized tax benefits may increase or decrease within the next 12 months due to tax examination changes, settlement activities, or the impact on recognition and measurement considerations related to the results of published tax cases or other similar activities.
 There were no interest and penalties associated with unrecognized income tax benefits for any period presented.